 Is the correction of unequal labia okay?

 The argument that women should accept themselves as nature created them is not new.
 In the 1990s, it was common to point a moral finger at women who pursued their desire for beautiful attractive breasts.
-It was claimed that education about the different sizes and shapes of “normal” breasts would bring about women’s satisfaction and freedom from complaints.
+It was claimed that education about the various sizes and shapes of “normal” breasts would bring about women’s satisfaction and freedom from discomfort.

 For decades, research in the field of plastic and aesthetic surgery has focused on deviations from “normal sizes” and the reasons for dissatisfaction with appearance.
 The positive effects of plastic surgery on well-being and quality of life are very well documented scientifically for both reconstructive and aesthetic surgery (Papadopulos N.A., et al., 2007, J Plast Reconstr Aesthet Surg; McCarthy CM, et al., 2012, Plast Reconstr Surg; von Soest T., et al., 2011, Plast Reconstr Surg).